LEARN SURF ETIQUETTE

-Don’t worry, if you accidentally drop in on someone they aren’t going to beat you up.
+Don’t worry, if you accidentally drop in on someone they aren’t going to give you hard time.
 However, it is very important to make sure you know the rules and at the least apologize when you accidentally break them.
 See below for a full break-down of the rules:

 Rule #1: Right of Way